Skip to main content

 There is no cure for autism.
 Interventions are focused on the things causing difficulties, such as delayed speech or frequent tantrums.
 Supports for a child with autism will be individualized, meaning they will focus on unique goals for a child and should build on the child’s strengths and interests.
 Common supports include ABA, or applied behavioral analysis, special education, speech and language therapy, occupational therapy and physical therapy.
 Autism can be linked with health challenges like sleep or feeding problems, so children may need medical support in these areas, too.

 Some people may not have concerns about their own child but may know someone with autism.
-I recommend people watch the Just Like You- Autism video to help understand what autism is like and use it as a resource to start a conversation.
+I recommend people visit the Just Like You YouTube page and watch the autism videos to help understand what autism is like and use it as a resource to start a conversation.
 Maybe your neighbor, or child’s classmate, or even a sibling has been diagnosed with ASD — it’s a great video to watch together.

 Finally, remember children with autism grow up to become teens and then adults!
 Support looks different across the lifespan and autistic adults, who may prefer that term instead of a “person with autism,” deserve the same opportunities to flourish as everyone else.